-The court, which because of California's budget crisis faces an estimated shortfall of almost $138 million during the fiscal year that began on July 1, took the unprecedented step of voluntarily furloughing employees on the third Wednesday of each month.
-The first of those days was July 15.
+Los Angeles County Superior Court survived the first of 12 days of self-imposed job furloughs Wednesday.
+But that didn't mean judges weren't busy.
+"It was a long day yesterday," said Presiding Judge Charles "Tim" McCoy, who began an arduous, daylong series of interviews with reporters at 3 a.m.
+The court, which faces an estimated shortfall of almost $138 million during the fiscal year that began on July 1, has taken the unprecedented step of voluntarily furloughing employees on the third Wednesday of each month.

 Los Angeles Superior Court Survives Its First Furlough